kobolds-io/stdx/README.md

 ## Organization

 This library follows the organization of the `zig` `std` library.
-You will see familiar hierarchies like `stdx.mem` for memory stuff and `std.RingBuffer` for other data structures.
+You will see familiar hierarchies like `stdx.mem` for memory stuff and `std.<DATA_STRUCTURE>` for other data structures.
 As I build this library out, I'll add more notes and documentation.

 ## Examples